Lithops fulviceps 'Aurea'

-Lithops fulviceps 'Aurea' is a small succulent with a body that consists of a pair of fleshy, yellowish-green to creamy-blue-green leaves.
-The body grows up to 1.6 inches (4 cm) tall and up to 4 inches (2.5 cm) wide.
-Older plants form clumps of up to 10 ten bodies.
-The top surface of the leaves is flattened with many slightly raised, dark gray-green to blue-green dots.
-Flowers are white, up to 1.4 inches (3.5 cm) in diameter, and appear in fall from the fissure between the leaves.
+Lithops fulviceps 'Aurea' is a small succulent with bodies that consists of a pair of thick fleshy yellowish-green to creamy-blue-green leaves.
+The bodies grow up to 1.6 inches (4 cm) tall and up to 4 inches (2.5 cm) wide.
+Older plants form clumps of up to 10 bodies.
+The top surface of the leaves is flattened with many slightly raised dark gray-green to blue-green dots.
+Flowers are white, up to 1.4 inches (3.5 cm) in diameter, and appear from the fissure between the leaves in fall.

 How to Grow and Care for Lithops fulviceps 'Aurea'

 Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your L. fulviceps 'Aurea'.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.

 Soil: L. fulviceps 'Aurea' thrives best in a growing medium that will drain quickly.
-Use a commercial soil mix for succulents or make your own potting mix.
+Use a commercial soil mix for succulents or make your own.

 Hardiness: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 L. fulviceps 'Aurea' can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.